ever-co/awesome-time-tracking/README.md

 - [Project Time Tracking Platform](https://www.softwareadvice.com/time-tracking/) - A project time tracking platform offers modern, digital solutions for tracking employee time and project hours.
 It automates timesheet filling, task allocation, and report generation, helping businesses optimize billable hours, compliance, and productivity.
 Essential for businesses looking to replace outdated paper logs and Excel timesheets with comprehensive time tracking and analysis. `overview` `reference` `billable-hours` `automation`
 - [Timesheet Apps](https://en.wikipedia.org/wiki/Timesheet) - A category of applications designed specifically for tracking work hours, project allocation, and employee productivity.
 These apps offer features like automated time tracking, manual entries, reporting, integrations, and mobile accessibility, making them essential tools for effective time management and accurate payroll processing. ([Read more](/details/timesheet-apps.md)) `overview` `reference` `timesheet` `productivity`

+## Legal

+All product names, logos, and brands are the property of their respective owners.
+All company, product, and service names used in this repository, related repositories, and associated websites are for identification purposes only.
+Use of these names, logos, and brands does not imply endorsement.

 ## License